bertkdowns/thesis/notes/proposal.introduction.md

 id: a4hbyhqg1kreohraq049sd7
 title: Introduction
 desc: ''
-updated: 1748380318431
+updated: 1748469904366
 created: 1743126139930
 ---

 # Introduction

 The major innovations of the industrial revolution were not new products.
 Textiles, clothing, paper, iron and agricultural products all existed prior.
-The innovation lay in the method of creating textiles, clothes, and other goods through factories, assembly lines, and mass production.
+The innovation lay in the methods for creating textiles, clothes, and other goods through factories, assembly lines, and mass production.

 Many other innovations have gone through similar cycles.
 Early websites were hand-crafted by a professional programmer, now a website builder can have something up and running in seconds.
+This because we have observed that most websites, just like most articles of clothing, are relatively similar, and so a standard set of tools and procedures has expedited the process.

 Digital Twin technology is at a similar state to the hand-produced goods of the early 19th century.
 It has been proven beneficial in a variety of industries, including the discipline of process engineering.

-However, the cost to develop a digital twin system is still high.
-This is because most are custom, manually written software systems.
-This is in part due to the inherent complexity of the task; no two factories are exactly the same.
-However, a generally-applicable method of building and running Digital Twin systems could make them accessible to more factories and processes, increasing their reliability and efficiency, reducing downtime and waste.
+However, the cost to develop a digital twin system is high.
+They are hand-crafted systems, designed specifically for one factory.
+Every factory is slightly different, but through generally-applicable methods and tools, building Digital Twins could become much simpler and quicker.
+This would make Process Digital Twin systems accessible to more factories, increasing process reliability and efficiency.

 ## Project Context